-1.2 REGULATORY FRAMEWORK FOR PILLAR 3 REPORT
+1.2 REGULATORY FRAMEWORK FOR PILLAR 3

-This report refers to the consolidated situation and the conditions prevailing on 31 December 2022.
-For periodic information, please refer to the quarterly reports "Disclosure of capital, liquidity and leverage ratio" at www.sbab.se.
+This report refers to the conditions prevailing on 31 December 2022.
+For periodic information, please refer to the quarterly reports "Disclosure of capital and leverage ratio" at www.sbab.

 Pillar 3 entails extended disclosures by banks with regard to their capital position, risk exposures and risk management processes.
 Pillar 3 requires all material risks to be disclosed, for investors and other market participants to assess the risk profile of individual banks.